 Under the microscope Aspergillus looks like a beautiful flower but note the spores (called conidia) it sheds.
 These float in the air to colonize organic matter or infect a host when they land.
 Photo by CDC.

 As shown in the photograph, Aspergillus fungi shed microscopic spores that float in the air and which we inhale all the time.
-Fortunately, we have an assortment of safety mechanisms built into our bodies that prevent infection (sinuses to trap inhaled debris, ability to sneeze, mucus lining of the entire tract to trap debris, cilia to remove mucus with trapped debris, and an immune system to fight infection).
+Fortunately, we have an assortment of safety mechanisms built into our bodies that prevent infection (sinuses to trap inhaled debris, ability to sneeze, mucus lining of the entire respiratory tract to trap debris, cilia to remove mucus with trapped debris, and an immune system to fight infection).
 If Aspergillus spores called conidia escape these mechanisms and begin to grow, they become more difficult for the body to remove.
-Some strains of fungi are more virulent than others or one may simply be exposed to a large number of spores.
 In disseminated aspergillosis, the fungus penetrates the respiratory tract and may travel to other organs via the bloodstream, creating a more serious fungal invasion.
 German Shepherd Dogs seem to be predisposed to this type of dissemination.

 Symptoms experienced by the patient depend on where the fungus settles.
 Bone infection is common and the intervertebral discs of the spine also tend to be favorite spots for Aspergillus.
 This means that clinical features commonly include lameness, weakness, and incoordination.
 Frequently there are draining tracts (holes with pus or bloody discharge oozing out) in the areas of infection.
 Fever, weight loss, appetite loss, and uveitis (deep inflammation of the eye) are also features.
 Sadly, most dogs are already terminally ill by the time they are first examined.